WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 (one for the `component-seller` destination and one for the `direct-seller` destination).`

-**Cross-origin exposed:** A boolean that determines whether the data can be used to send reporting beacons using information from a fenced frame config whose mapped URL is cross-origin to the invoking document's origin.
+**Cross-origin exposed:** A boolean that determines whether the data can be used to send reporting beacons using information from an ancestor fenced frame's config whose mapped URL is cross-origin to the invoking document's origin.

 ### Example